 Any opening on the deck of a ship needs a wall (combing) to prevent water from flowing in, especially when the ship rolls.
-In this illustration, the window "ends a cubit upward and above," as described in Genesis 6:16.
+In this illustration, the window ends a cubit upward and above, as described in Genesis 6:16.
 The central position of the skylight is chosen to reflect the idea of a "noon light."
 This also means that the window does not need to be exactly one cubit.
-Perhaps the skylight had a transparent roof (even more a "noon light"), or the skylight roof could be opened (which might correspond to when "Noah removed the covering of the Ark").
-While variations are poswindow sible а without combing is not the most logical solution other somehow.
-Some used overlapping (clinker) planks that were dowelled or nailed, others used rope to sew the planks together.
-The ancient Greeks used a sophisticated system where the planks were interlocked with thousands of precise mortise and tenon joints.
-The resulting hull was strong enough to ram another ship, yet light enough to be hauled onto a beach by the crew.
-If this is what the Greeks could do centuries before Christ, what could Noah do centuries after Tubal-Cain invented forged metal tools?
+Perhaps the skylight had a transparent roof (even more a "noon light"), or the skylight roof could be opened (which might correspond to when "Noah removed the covering of the ark").
+While variations are possible, a window without combing is not the most logical solution.